 - technological- designing and invention.
 See the competition’s information below, particularly the CREST award, young scientist award and BHP Billiton Foundation Science and Engineering Awards

-As all these depth studies involve different skills it is important that you become well aware of the way it is assessed.
+As all these depth studies involve different skills, you must become well aware of the way it is assessed.
 The point of a depth study is to drive your curiosity onto a form of science communication that demonstrates your scientific knowledge and skills.

 Databases and places to find information including journal articles

-Libraries – use your portal links to find relevant information. ind out what resources your school and the library has to offer.
+Libraries – use your portal links to find relevant information.
+Find out what resources your school, and the library has to offer.
 Some universities may allow you to use their resources as well.